 Just as important as the total spend is how B2Bs are using their marketing dollars.
 We’re seeing a focus on:

-Demand Generation.
+- Demand Generation.
 This aspect of marketing is focused on increasing awareness of and interest in your brand’s solutions.
-A majority of marketers say they’re going to increase funding for demand generation in 2019 and 2020.
+A majority of marketers say they’re going to increase funding for demand generation in 2021 and beyond.

-It is useful have a sense of B2B marketing spend by industry - but ultimately, your business’s success depends on its individual goals and needs.
+It is useful have a sense of B2B marketing spend by industry - but ultimately, your business’ success depends on its individual goals and needs.
 You need to fund critical initiatives that will drive your business forward.
 If you need expert input into the best use of your marketing dollars, do not hesitate to contact THAT Agency.
 Give us a call today at 561.832.6262.